alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
- * AI Improvements:
-    * Have enemies "shout" when they see you or when you hit them, alerting other nearby enemies of your position (including through walls)
-    * Have more enemies speak and interact with the player, change it from "Pig: Oink" to "The pig oinks"

  * Other subscreens:
     * Similar to the fire screen, a way to view tiles without using the mouse
     * Actual game over screen